 View high resolution photos

-Two 1st place finishes, nine 2nd place finishes, and five 3rd place finishes
+Three 1st place finishes, seven 2nd place finishes, and five 3rd place finishes

 The first of 6 chassis produced for racing by Nissan Performance Technology Incorporated

 Driven by 4-time GTP championship winner Geoff Brabham, along with Chip Robinson, Bob Earl, and Derek Daly

 Original with original components as raced, complete, and extremely well preserved

 Upgraded in 1992 during racing season to latest racing specifications and components

 First of a completely new design by legendary car designer Trevor Harris